Q-Fly: An Optical Interconnect for Modular Quantum Computers: Prototype Implementation

 \subsection{Design of the Prototype}

 The experimental setup is shown in Fig.~\ref{fig:optical-path}.
-Each of the three end nodes~(A, B, C) can generate entangled photon pairs and measure one of the pair, and the switching BSA node links any pair of end nodes via entanglement swapping.
+Each of the three end nodes~(A, B, C) can generate entangled photon pairs and measure one photon of the pair.
+Switching BSA node links any pair of end nodes via entanglement swapping.
 At end node A, a mode-locked laser at \SI{1560}{nm}~(repetition rate: \SI{1}{GHz}, pulse width: \SI{5}{ps}, spectral width: \SI{0.7}{nm}) is amplified by an erbium-doped fiber amplifier~(EDFA), and then frequency doubled by second harmonic generation~(SHG).
-The SHG light at \SI{780}{nm} pumps degenerate the photon pair at \SI{1560}{nm} by spontaneous parametric down conversion~(SPDC) in a type-II PPLN waveguide.
-By separating the photon pair into two different spatial paths using a half beamsplitter~(HBS), the photon pair in the polarization entangled state of $\ket{\psi^+}\u{A_1A_2}=(\ket{HV}\u{A_1A_2}+\ket{VH}\u{A_1A_2})/\sqrt{2}$ is prepared in a postselection manner with probability of 0.5.
+The SHG light at \SI{780}{nm} pumps the degenerate photon pair at \SI{1560}{nm} by spontaneous parametric down conversion~(SPDC) in a type-II PPLN waveguide.
+By separating the photon pair into two different spatial paths using a half beamsplitter~(HBS), the polarization-encoded entangled photon pair $\ket{\psi^+}\u{A_1A_2}=(\ket{HV}\u{A_1A_2}+\ket{VH}\u{A_1A_2})/\sqrt{2}$ is prepared by postselection with probability of 0.5.

 The photon in mode (path) $A_1$ is coupled to a single-mode fiber~(SMF) and sent to the switching BSA node.
-In contrast, the photon at mode $A_2$ passes through a polarization selector~(Pol. sel.) composed of a quarter-wave plate~(QWP), a half-wave plate~(HWP), and a polarizing beamsplitter~(PBS).
+The photon in mode $A_2$ passes through a polarization selector~(Pol. sel.) composed of a quarter-wave plate~(QWP), a half-wave plate~(HWP), and a polarizing beamsplitter~(PBS).
 Then, it is coupled to an SMF and sent to the detector for node A.

 At nodes B and C, another mode-locked pulse laser is used.
 The repetition rate is \SI{1}{GHz}, which is determined by the internal clock of the laser device.
 The \SI{1}{GHz} clock signal is connected to the laser source used in node A to synchronize their repetition rates.
 After the SHG, the \SI{780}{nm} pulse is coupled to a polarization-maintaining fiber and distributed as the pump lights to prepare the SPDC photon pairs $\ket{\psi^+}\u{B_1B_2}$ and $\ket{\psi^+}\u{C_1C_2}$ at nodes B and C, respectively.
 Like node A, the photons in modes $B_1$ and $C_1$ are sent to the switching BSA node, and the photons in modes $B_2$ and $C_2$ are detected locally.